crabarca/crabarca.github.io/content/_index.md

 title: "Home"
 authors: ["Cristobal Abarca"]
 ---
-## Hi, I'm Cristobal
+## Hi, I'm Cristóbal

-I'm just another software engineer that want's to share the cool stuff I'm currently working on.
+I'm just another software engineer that wants to share the cool stuff I'm currently working on.

-When I'm not here, I'm usually outside climbing some [walls](https://atakamaoutdoor.cl/blogs/lugares-de-chile/multilargo-los-miserables)
+When I'm not here, I'm usually outside climbing some [walls.](https://atakamaoutdoor.cl/blogs/lugares-de-chile/multilargo-los-miserables)

 This site is the execution of a simple idea that has been in the back of my mind for years:

 ```
 have my *own independent* space on the internet